urbancamo/urbancamo.github.io/casio-basic/doc/commands/LOAD_HASH.md

 2. The current contents of the DATA BANK area are deleted when `,M` is not specified.
 Specifying `,M` indicates that the new data are to be appended to the end of the current contents of the DATA BANK area.
 3. `CAS0:` is the default option when the device name is omitted from the file descriptor.
-4. The first file on the casette tape with an attribute (S) which matches the one specified is the default option when the entire file descriptor is omitted.
+4. The first file on the cassette tape with an attribute (S) which matches the one specified is the default option when the entire file descriptor is omitted.
 5. This command cannot be executed in the CAL mode, but in the BASIC mode.